Southampton-RSG-Training/industry-skills-agile-training/episodes/15-working-with-clients.md

 First, individually, take a few minutes to think about what is unclear to you in the project brief and formulate a list of questions for the client.

-Then, discuss your questions as a group and form a combined list of all of your questions.
+Then, discuss your questions as a group and form a combined list of all your questions.
 :::

 # Designing a Kickoff Meeting